 Also Read: Realme XT Review – XTreme value

-Xiaomi Redmi Note 8 Pro Review: Camera performance
+Xiaomi Redmi Note 8 Pro Camera Review With Samples

 Xiaomi Redmi Note 8 Pro has quad-rear cameras with the 64MP Samsung GW1 sensor in the lead.
 We have already tested the sensor in the Realme XT and the Galaxy A70s and in both instances, gains in image quality were marginal compared to the 48MP sensors that have been quite popular throughout the year.